-Private Leon Maton served in 1st Battalion, 2nd Brigade, Belgian Infantry during World War Two.
+Private Leon Maton served in 1st Battalion, 2nd (Yser) Infantry Brigade of the Belgian Army during World War Two.
 At his time of death in Northern Ireland, his home address was 43 Rue De La Croix De Pierre, St. Gilles, Brussels, Belgium.

 Private Maton died of meningitis on 9th March 1945 aged 23 years old.
 He received treatment at Campbell College Military Hospital, Belfast, Co.
 Down but to no avail.